Guidance on choosing your session format.

 Be suitable for a range of outputs and follow-up activities, from book and journal publications to blogs and practitioner interventions

 All session organisers are encouraged to explore these options and/or develop their own, in discussion with RGS-IBG and their Research Groups.
+If you have an idea for another session format you think would work well, let us know!

 Hints and tips for planning a session of conference papers, ranging from a keynote presentation to 15-minute research papers and 5-minute interactive short papers:

-Download session format guidance
+Read session format guidance

 Suggested formats and tips for session chairs about organising and facilitating a panel discussion session: